PreetRanjan/PreetRanjan/README.md

 - 👀 I’m interested in C#,ASP.NET Core, Angular
 - 🌱 I’m currently learning Angular and TypeScript
 - 💞️ I’m looking to collaborate on .NET/Angular/C#
-- 📫 How to reach me ... @the.pritish
+- 📫 How to reach me ...
+Twitter: @preetrnj
+My Blog: (Check my my blog)[https://pritishcodeblogs.blogspot.com]

 <!---
 PreetRanjan/PreetRanjan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.